scala-phase/scalathon/2012/faq.md

 ([PHASE][]), the Scala user group in Philadelphia.
 Yuvi and [Brian Clapper][] are the primary organizers.

-## What are the various sponsorship levels.
+## What are the various sponsorship levels?

 We are very lucky: Many companies are sponsoring Scalathon with financial donations.